-During the first three months of 2019, the Company's operating divisions in Ohio were granted base rate increases designed to increase total operating revenues on an annual basis by \$974.
-Further, during the first three months of 2019, the Company's operating divisions in Ohio and Pennsylvania received approval to bill infrastructure rehabilitation surcharges designed to increase total operating revenues on an annual basis by \$2,269.
+In addition to the Pennsylvania and New Jersey rate awards noted above, during the first nine months of 2019, the Company's operating divisions in Ohio were granted base rate increases designed to increase total operating revenues on an annual basis by \$974.
+Further, during the first nine months of 2019, the Company's operating divisions in Illinois, North Carolina, Ohio, and Pennsylvania received approval to bill infrastructure rehabilitation surcharges designed to increase total operating revenues on an annual basis by \$4,531.